 NZCT's main focus is to provide funds for amateur sport – around 80% of our grants are for sporting purposes.
 We also support other important causes, including rescue and lifesaving services, community groups, education and culture.

-Our funds are generally distributed to the area where they were raised.
+We generally distribute funds to the area where they were raised.
 We understand many charitable and sporting organisations operate in zones that are broader than a single territorial authority area, so we think it's appropriate that funds raised within a region are distributed throughout that region.

-We also fund national organisations, like Life Flight Trust and Coastguard NZ, that offer benefits to the wider community.
+We also fund national organisations, like Special Olympics and the Secondary Schools Sports Council, that offer benefits to the wider community.

 If we have gaming machines generating funds in your community, then we are likely to have funds available for distribution.
 See if there is an NZCT venue in your area.